magentabusiness/magentabusiness.github.io/products/thingsboard-pe/eula.md

 <br>
 <p style="text-align: center; font-size: 1.5em; font-weight: bold;">END USER LICENSE AGREEMENT</p>

-PLEASE, READ THIS END USER LICENSE AGREEMENT (“AGREEMENT”) VERY CAREFULLY BEFORE CLICKING AN “I AGREE” BUTTON, DOWNLOADING OR USING THINGSBOARD PROFESSIONAL EDITION IOT PLATFORM.
+PLEASE, READ THIS END USER LICENSE AGREEMENT (“AGREEMENT”) VERY CAREFULLY BEFORE CLICKING AN “I AGREE” BUTTON, DOWNLOADING OR USING IOT HUB PROFESSIONAL EDITION IOT PLATFORM.
 IF YOU DO NOT AGREE TO THIS AGREEMENT, PLEASE DO NOT USE THE SOFTWARE

 <br>